 Nature centers are also great for educational and hands-on animal encounters.
 The Western North Carolina Nature Center is such a place, read Bethany’s article as she writes about the farm play area and otter exhibit.

-(Note: If you’re a member of Greenville Zoo, don’t forget to ask about the reciprocity membership benefits which give you discounted or free admission to the zoos and nature centers mentioned above.
-Be sure to double-check since some places have revoked reciprocal relationships due to COVID-19).
+(Note: If you’re a member of Greenville Zoo, don’t forget to ask about the reciprocity membership benefits which give you discounted or free admission to the zoos and nature centers mentioned above.)

 Historic Homes and Gardens